Take Away:

 2. Better Friendships

 Single adults have more time to network with others and develop outside friendships.
 You can schedule more time to be with friends, make friends, or join friends in opportunities that will make lasting memories such as trips or celebrations.
 Friendships can reduce stress and anxiety, while increasing happiness and confidence.
+This can also be a great time to get out of your comfort zone and meet new people and build new friendships.

 3. Find New Interests

 As a single person, you have additional time that you can use to develop new hobbies and interests.
 If you have always wanted to join a yoga or spin class, join a book club, you have time to dive in to new hobbies.
 Participating in hobbies can improve your mood and your ability to cope with stress.
+If you're physically able, regular exercise can also help greatly with your mental health during this time.

 Feeling lonely after a breakup?
 Get Help!